Pink Friday: Commercial performance

 Pink Friday debuted at number two on the US Billboard 200 chart, selling 375,000 copies in its first week.
-This marked the second-highest sales week for a female hip hop recording artist, behind Lauryn Hill's The Miseducation of Lauryn Hill in 1998.
-On December 17, 2010, the album was certified platinum by the Recording Industry Association of America (RIAA).
-In its eleventh week on the chart, the album sold 45,000 copies and topped the Billboard 200.
-The album also held the record for the most weeks in the top ten on the Billboard 200 chart by a female rap album, having spent fourteen consecutive weeks in the top ten since its release.
+This marked the second-highest sales week for a female hip-hop artist, after Lauryn Hill's The Miseducation of Lauryn Hill (1998).
+On December 17, it was certified platinum by the Recording Industry Association of America (RIAA).
+In its eleventh week on the chart, the album sold 45,000 copies and topped the Billboard 200 for the first time.
+The album also held the then-record for the most weeks in the top ten on the Billboard 200 chart by a female rap album, having spent fourteen consecutive weeks in the top ten since its release.
 On March 22, 2016, the album was certified triple platinum by the RIAA for combined album sales, track sales, on-demand audio, and video streams equivalent of three million album-sale units.
 As of February 2018, the album has sold two million traditional copies in the United States.

 Internationally, Pink Friday peaked at number eight in Canada, and within the top twenty in Australia, Ireland and the United Kingdom.
 In the United Kingdom, it has sold 282,000 copies, as of April 2012.

 Legacy

 According to DeMicia Inman of Nylon, Pink Friday's commercial success "propelled [Minaj] into worldwide fame, which comes with more weight and responsibility than handing out mixtapes and street DVDs in club parking lots" and also "expanded the constraints that previously contained women to battle it out for a metaphorical throne".
 Dayna Haffenden of Complex wrote that "throughout the 13-song tracklist, she proved her pen game was not to be questioned, while showcasing her vulnerability and chameleonic abilities".
 Nick Soulsby of PopMatters wrote that "we're witnessing an avalanche of female rappers rising to the top" and that "we're living in a house that Minaj built and recognition that she is the finest rapper of the past decade... is overdue".
 Billboard credited Pink Friday with helping Minaj reintroduce female rap into the mainstream in the United States.
-Writing in 2021, Ellish Gilligan of Junkee wrote that "the influence of Pink Friday in pop, rap and even hyperpop in undeniable" and added that is still inspiring albums like Doja Cat's Planet Her (2021).
+Writing in 2021, Ellish Gilligan of Junkee wrote that "the influence of Pink Friday in pop, rap and even hyperpop in undeniable" and added that it is still inspiring albums like Doja Cat's Planet Her (2021).
+In 2020, Dayna Haffenden of Complex Magazine wrote, "[Nicki's] unwavering success has inspired a generation of rappers who have followed in her footsteps" and further went on to say that, "One decade later, Nicki Minaj's debut album can still be picked apart for gems, laughs, and a break from reality, which is ultimately a testament to its lasting legacy.
+Pink Friday proved that Minaj is here to stay, and she doesn't need anything but her art to speak for itself."